Give much thought to your banking habits?

 Banks pitch overdraft protection as a benefit to customers, but it actually enables a very expensive bad habit.

 New checking accounts are supposed to default to opting out of overdraft protection, but banks put a fair amount of effort into convincing people to opt in.
-Why are they so keen on covering your overdrafts?
-It's because they charge an average of $32.75 per occurrence.
+Why are they so keen to cover your overdrafts?
+It's because they charge an average of $32.53 per occurrence.

 How to avoid overdraft fees

 If your account currently has overdraft protection, opt out.
 If you are opening a new account, be sure not to opt in.
 There may be other charges associated with having a transaction declined, but they are generally less than overdraft fees, and they will force you to keep closer track of your account balance to make sure your transactions go through.

 Do you tend to use whichever ATM machine happens to be close at hand?
 This is another costly banking habit.

 If you use a machine that is not owned by your bank or part of its ATM network, you will probably be charged two fees -- one by your bank and one by the owner of the machine.
 MoneyRates found that banks charge their own customers an average of $1.76 for using out-of-network machines, and banks charge non-customers an average of $2.90 for using their machines.
 This adds up to a total of $4.66 every time you use the wrong ATM.
 Do that just once a month, and you'll be blowing $55.92 a year on this sloppy banking habit.